GoGetBart

 Always Have, Always Will

-Shortly before starting school, Jer’s dad takes ill and passes.
+Shortly before starting first grade, Jer’s dad takes ill and passes.
 Needing assistance during the illness and with his two younger sisters, Jer’s mom keeps him home.
 Jordie, not wanting Jer to get behind the other kids, meets up in the culvert afterschool sharing what he learned in kindergarten.
 Throughout their elementary years, the boy’s bond grows.
-When Jer’s house was destroyed by a hurricane, Jordie begs his mom to give them the lodge beneath the store as their new home, becoming the first black family to live on the Tate side of the tracks.
+When Jer’s house was destroyed by a hurricane, Jordie begs his mom to give them the lodge beneath the commissary as their new home.
+Jer's family becomes the first black family to live on the Tate side of the tracks.
 The blending of the two families began.

 It's during middle school when Jer’s dreams of playing football comes to light and Jordie’s love for music and theatre ignite.
 Consequently, they soon realize they are becoming more than brothers.
 Their mothers, noticing the affection, encourage them to stay true to who they are.

 High School presents unfounded consequences.
-Upon entering high school, Jordie’s mom is diagnosed with breast cancer.
+Jordie’s mom is diagnosed with breast cancer.
 Jer, always the adult, coupled with his affection for Jordie, promises her she'll see them walk across the stage at graduation.
 It's during this time they begin to realize how society dictates lifestyles and social norms.
 They discover a façade they must live if they are to remain true to themselves.

 Be it religion, social mores, or limiting beliefs, the struggles, hurdles, roadblocks, and victories Jordie and Jer experience are real.
 They existed in the 1980s, they existed when their careers were beginning, and they remain today.
 Though Tate, Texas is a fictional town, as are the characters, the journey, the conflicts, and the triumphs are based on actual events on factual dates.